 This roadmap outlines a business's plan to develop a stronger state of security for its systems, networks, and solutions from digital attacks.

 Cybersecurity relates to a business's internal processes and vulnerabilities as well as the strategy and outcomes that users have when needing cybersecurity.

 API roadmap

-An Application Programming Interface (API)
+An Application Programming Interface (API) enables software applications to talk to one another.

-not ready to talk about.